On- and Off-Campus Solutions: Sustainability Accelerator Program

 Alberto Mendoza, Department of Engineering Sciences, ITESM

-Nick O’Donnell, Real Estate Management, KCL
+Nick O’Donnell, Real Estate and Facilities, KCL

 Niko Schäpke, Institute for Ethics and Transdisciplinary Sustainability Research, LUL